Bappsack/PokeTwo/README.md

 Features:

 - Shiny Hunting (Wild and Fishing Encounters)
-- EXP Farming ( it just use the Moves 1-4 and Auto Switch the Pokemon, if u have no Pokemon Left the Bot will Stop).
+  - Detection for Shiny + Alerting.
+  - Detection for Pokemon & Map
+  - Auto Catch Pokemon
+  - Auto Login ( if saved Details)
+  - No HA Detection(yet)
+- Level Bot
+  - Using Moves & Checking Attributs of Moves (for Future Developing).
+  - Auto Switch Pokemon if fainted.
+  - Stop if no Pokemon left(Soon)

+- Slot Mashine Bot
+  - Spamming Space.
+  - Auto Login.
+  - Switching Bets(Soon).

 - Live Encounter Display for OBS or other.
+  - Write Encounter Count into TXT File for Streams or other.

 HotKeys: